etingof/pysnmp/README.txt

 AVAILABILITY
 ------------

-The PySNMP software is freely available for download from project homepage.[1]
+The PySNMP software is freely available for download from PyPI and project homepage [1]

 GETTING HELP
 ------------